 In addition to board service, Mr. Allan has been a lecturer on corporate governance issues at the Haas Business School at UC Berkeley; Stanford Law School; SCU Law School; The Rock Center for Corporate Governance; the National Association of Corporate Directors; the Investor Responsibility Research Center (IRRC); Directors’ Consortium at the University of Chicago; China Education Group, Hong Kong; International Lawyers Meeting, Paris; Shanghai Institute of Foreign Trade, Shanghai; National Taiwan University, Taipei; Lexis/Nexis Singapore; the American Lawyer Magazine Board of Directors Training Program and Stanford Directors’College.
 He has also presented lectures on corporate and securities issues at the American Bar Association and the State Bar of California and has had articles published by Prentice-Hall Corporation Service, the California Continuing Education of the Bar and Mathew Bender & Co.

-Mr. Allan received his J.D. from Stanford Law School in 1968 and his A.B. from the University of Michigan in 1965.
-In 1969-70, he was Law Clerk to Chief Judge Robert Peckham of the United States District Court in San Francisco.
-Mr. Allan was elected a member of the American Law Institute (ALI) in 1989.
+Lon Allan received his J.D. from Stanford Law School and his A.B. from the University of Michigan.
+After law school, he served as Law Clerk to Chief Judge Robert F. Peckham of the United States District Court in San Francisco.
+In addition, he has been elected a member of the American Law Institute (ALI)